TanmoySG/wunderDB/documentation/README.md

   Some privileges don't need an associated resource, they have global scoped, that is, wdb doesn't check if the privilege is granted on a resource or not.
 Example: the `listRole` privilege is a global privilege, when a user runs the query for listing roles, wdb only checks if the associated privilege is granted on the user or not.

-- Database Privilege : A Database Privilege is scoped to specific databases.
+- Database Privilege

+  A Database Privilege is scoped to specific databases.
 While checking if the user has the access to the action, wunderDb also checks if the privilege is granted on the target database.
 A role granted on a specific Database would only allow access to that database while blocking access for others.
+Example, if a user, A is granted a role, R with `readDatabase` privilege on the resource (database) DB1, then the user can only read data from DB1, if user A tried to read database B, it'll be blocked.

-- Collection Privileges :  A Collection Privilege is scoped to specific collections of a specific databae.
+- Collection Privileges

+  A Collection Privilege is scoped to specific collections of a specific databae.
 While checking if the user has the access to the action, wunderDb also checks if the privilege is granted on the target collection.
 A role granted on a specific collection would only allow access to that collecttion while blocking access for others.

 ### Resources